Ferlab-Ste-Justine/poc-airflow-dbt/docs/experiments/001_dbt_starrock_external_iceberg_catalog_sources.md

 #### Data

-Re-use the `dbt` tutorial's [Jaffle Shop data](https://github.com/dbt-labs/jaffle-shop?tab=readme-ov-file#-load-the-data-from-s3) as the raw data to be loaded into Iceberg tables.
+Re-use a sample of the `dbt` tutorial's [Jaffle Shop data](https://github.com/dbt-labs/jaffle-shop?tab=readme-ov-file#-load-the-data-from-s3) as the raw data to be loaded into Iceberg tables.

 We use the following files: